underscoreio/essential-slick/src/pages/3-modifying.md

 SQL veterans will know that update and delete queries, in particular, share many similarities with select queries.
 The same is true in Slick, where we use the `Query` monad and combinators to build the different kinds of query.
 Ensure you are familiar with the content of [Chapter 2](#Selecting) before proceeding.

+This chapter also introduces the important concept of _action combinators_.
+These combinators, such as `flatMap`, enable us to combine actions into a single action.
+The result is an action that can be made up of multiple updates, selects, deletes, or other actions.

 ## Inserting Rows

 As we saw in [Chapter 1](#Basics), adding new data a table looks like a destructive append operation on a mutable collection.
 We can use the `+=` method to insert a single row into a table, and `++=` to insert multiple rows.
 We'll discuss both of these operations below.